 We See Thee Rise, a montage of the War of 1812 heroes, is now on permanent display in the War of 1812 Gallery, at the New Heritage Discovery Centre, Sault Ste.
 Marie, Ontario.
 Three larger-than-life monumental bronze sculptures, commissioned in honour of the 2012 Timmins Centennial, stand at the Timmins Museum/National Exhibition Centre.

 Tyler has completed numerous corporate and private commissions; his sculptures are in collections in Canada, the United States, and northern Europe.
-He has also exhibited work at the Eclipse Gallery in Huntsville, as well as at the Perivale Galllery on Manitoulin Island.
+He has also exhibited work at the Eclipse Gallery in Huntsville, as well as at the Perivale Gallery on Manitoulin Island.

 His studio/gallery is in Lively, Ontario (City of Greater Sudbury), Canada, where Tyler and his wife and partner, Jana, are pleased to welcome visitors.
 Tyler also maintains a studio space in Toronto, where all his monumental work is cast and finished.